The IFTCC Learning Competency Framework

 Who Makes the Rules About Awards?

 The IFTCC Education and Training Council, led by Professor Carolyn Pela and Dr Mike Davidson, will take advice from members serving on this Council, regarding the structure and content of future awards.
-The Programme Specifications Document will fully explain the IFTCC Recognised Provider Programme, the rules for engagement with the IFTCC curricula, complaints and grievances procedures and admission rules for the IFTCC’s Learning Community Platform.
 The Education and Training Council reports directly to the full board of the IFTCC Executive Council.

 What are the Aims of IFTCC Learning and Recognised Provider Programme?